.NET ListView on caffeine, guarana and steroids.

 Here is an example of what your ListView can look like with a few callbacks in place:

-On Vista, the groups look even better:
+On Windows 7 (and even Vista), the groups look even better:

 The TreeListView similarly make a tree structure look beautiful: